 There is currently no treaty or convention for the reciprocal enforcement of judgments between Qatar on the one hand and England on the other.
-A judgment obtained from a court in England will be enforceable in Qatar subject to the provisions of Articles 379 and 380 of the Civil and Commercial Procedure Law, which provides, (i) in the case of Article 379, that judgments and orders pronounced in a foreign country may be ordered to be executed in Qatar upon the conditions determined in that country for the execution of Qatari judgments and orders; and (ii) in the case of Article 380, that an order for execution of a foreign judgment or order will not be made unless and until the following have been ascertained, that: (a) the judgment or order was delivered by a competent court of the foreign jurisdiction in question; (b) the parties to the action were properly served with notice of proceedings and properly represented; (c) the judgment or order is one that is capable of being executed by the successful party to the proceedings in conformity with the laws of the foreign jurisdiction in question; and (d) the foreign judgment or order does not conflict with a previous judgment or order of a competent Qatari court and is not contrary to public policy or morality in Qatar.
+A judgment obtained from a court in England will be enforceable in Qatar subject to the provisions of Article 13 of Law No. 4 of 2024 (the "Judicial Enforcement Law") (which has repealed, amongst others, Articles 379 and 380 of the Civil and Commercial Procedure Law), which provides, (i) that judgments and orders pronounced in a foreign country may be ordered to be executed in Qatar upon the conditions determined in that country for the execution of Qatari judgments and orders subject to reciprocity; and (ii) that an order for execution of a foreign judgment or order will not be made unless and until the following have been ascertained, that: (a) the courts of Qatar do not have the sole jurisdiction to adjudicate the dispute on which the judgment or order was issued, and the judgment or order was delivered by a competent court of the foreign jurisdiction in question in accordance with the rules of universal jurisdiction prescribed in that foreign country's law; (b) the parties to the action were properly served with notice of proceedings and properly represented; (c) the judgment or order is one that is capable of being executed by the successful party to the proceedings in conformity with the laws of the foreign jurisdiction in question; and (d) the foreign judgment or order does not conflict with a previous judgment or order of a competent Qatari court and is not contrary to public policy or morality in Qatar.